 We depend in large part upon the services of key members of our senior management team to drive our future success.
 If we were to lose the services of any member of our senior management team, our business could be adversely affected.
 To be successful, we must also attract and retain key technical, sales and managerial employees, including those who join us in connection with acquisitions.
 There are a limited number of qualified EDA and IC design engineers, and competition for these individuals is intense and has increased.
 Our employees are often recruited aggressively by our competitors and our customers.
-Any failure to recruit and retain key technical, sales and managerial employees could harm our business, results of operations and financial condition.
+Any failure to recruit and retain key technical, sales and managerial employees could harm our business, results of operations and financial condition, and our recruiting and retention efforts may be negatively impacted by restrictions on travel and business activity due to the COVID-19 pandemic.
 Additionally, efforts to recruit and retain qualified employees could be costly and negatively impact our operating expenses.

 We issue equity awards from employee equity plans as a key component of our overall compensation.
-We face pressure to limit the use of such equity-based compensation due to its dilutive effect on stockholders.
+We face pressure to limit the use of such equitybased compensation due to its dilutive effect on stockholders.
 If we are unable to grant attractive equity-based packages in the future, it could limit our ability to attract and retain key employees.